Dr. Anthony Fauci nominated for Sexiest Man Alive, as Fauci merch abounds

-He's no Baby Yoda, but Dr. Anthony Fauci, head of the National Institute of Allergy and Infectious Diseases, has developed a fanbase anyway.
-Not only is there merchandise like socks and T-shirts featuring the doc's image, but one Change.org online petition is calling for the physician to be named People's Sexiest Man Alive.
+He's no Baby Yoda, but Dr. Anthony Fauci, head of the National Institute of Allergy and Infectious Diseases, has developed a large fanbase anyway.
+Not only can you buy merchandise like socks and T-shirts featuring the doc's image, but a Change.org online petition is calling for the physician to be named People's Sexiest Man Alive.
 As of Thursday morning, almost 16,000 people had signed it.

 "Dr. Anthony Fauci is America's top expert on infectious diseases," the petition reads.
 "He speaks truth to power, a strength few have at this time.
 His kind face and manner of speaking bring calm during the storm. ... he is the definitive Sexiest Man Alive in 2020."